Eimaen/MusixmatchClientLib/README.md

 - Don't write bots to spam translations *(same as above)*
 - **Don't write bots at all**

-*There is a funny fact that the MusixmatchClientLib's functionality does not yet allow creating bots.*
+*There is a funny fact that the MusixmatchClientLib's functionality does not allow creating bots yet.*

 ## Usage
 Using the library is quite simple.